Marcus Fernaldi Gideon: 2017: World number 1

 Now competing only in the world's biggest events, Gideon and Sukamuljo began the 2017 by making up for their 2016 first round defeat with a tournament victory at the coveted All England Open in March, thus earning a number one men's doubles world ranking.
 They then secured their second consecutive India Open title, and after that won the Malaysia Open.
 Their remarkable winning run was then stopped by Danish veterans Mathias Boe and Carsten Mogensen in the semi-finals of the Singapore Open.
 In May, they played for Indonesia at the Sudirman Cup held in Australia.
 In group round robin play they won their country's only point in its surprising loss to India but in group play against Denmark they again lost to Boe and Mogensen, as Indonesia, for the first time in the Cup's 28-year history, was eliminated in the group stage of the competition.
 In June the duo was upset by another Danish pair, Kim Astrup and Anders Skaarup Rasmussen, in the first round of Indonesia Open.

 In August, Gideon and Sukamuljo went to the World Championships held in Glasgow, Scotland, as third seeds, but lost in the quarter-finals to China's Chai Biao and Hong Wei in three close games.
 In September they reached the final of the Korea Open but were again beaten by Boe and Morgensen, however, one week later they exacted a measure of revenge against the Danes in the semi-finals of Japan Open, then went on to win the tournament by defeating the host pair of Takuto Inoue and Yuki Kaneko.
 In October, Gideon and Sukamuljo lost the final of the Denmark Open in a tight match to reigning World Champion Liu Cheng and Zhang Nan.
 Citing an arm injury suffered during their semi-final match in Denmark, Gideon withdrew from the next Superseries tournament in France.
-Back together in November, Gideon and Sukamuljo improved their head-to-head record against Boe and Mogensen to 3–4, after defeating them in the finals and securing their second China Open title.
+Back together in November, Gideon and Sukamuljo reduce their head-to-head margin against Boe and Mogensen to 3–4, after defeating them in the finals and securing their second China Open title.
 They won the Hong Kong Open a week later, their sixth Superseries victory of the season, thus equaling the previous men's doubles record of six set by South Koreans Lee Yong-dae and Yoo Yeon-seong in 2015.
-For their achievements Sukamuljo and Gideon were named Best Male Players of the Year by the Badminton World Federation.
+For their achievements Gideon and Sukamuljo were named Best Male Players of the Year by the Badminton World Federation.
 The duo then closed out the year by capturing the Dubai World Superseries Finals, making them the first men's doubles pair to win seven Superseries titles in a year.